iambasilk/iambasilk/README.md

 # Hi there, I'm Basil 👋

-**Founder & Full-stack Engineer** | Specializing in AI Infrastructure, Payment Systems, and Web3.
+**Full-stack Engineer** | Specializing in AI Infrastructure, Payment Systems, and Web3.

 ---